ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 In the example above, we abandoned best practices by calling our _name property directly.
 In the next exercise, we’ll address this by calling an inherited getter method for our name property.

+Classes
+Inheritance V
+10 min

+In addition to the inherited features, child classes can contain their own properties, getters, setters, and methods.

+Below, we will add a usesLitter getter.
+The syntax for creating getters, setters, and methods is the same as it is in any other class.

+class Cat extends Animal {
+  constructor(name, usesLitter) {
+    super(name);
+    this._usesLitter = usesLitter;
+  }

+  get usesLitter() {
+    return this._usesLitter;
+  }
+}

+In the example above, we create a usesLitter getter in the Cat class that returns the value saved to _usesLitter.

+Compare the Cat class above to the one we created without inheritance:

+class Cat {
+  constructor(name, usesLitter) {
+    this._name = name;
+    this._usesLitter = usesLitter;
+    this._behavior = 0;
+  }

+  get name() {
+    return this._name;
+  }

+  get usesLitter() {
+    return this._usesLitter;
+  }

+  get behavior() {
+    return this._behavior;
+  }

+  incrementBehavior() {
+    this._behavior++;
+  }
+}

+We decreased the number of lines required to create the Cat class by about half.
+Yes, it did require an extra class (Animal), making the reduction in the size of our Cat class seem moot.
+However, the benefits (time saved, readability, efficiency) of inheritance grow as the number and size of your subclasses increase.

+One benefit is that when you need to change a method or property that multiple classes share, you can change the parent class, instead of each subclass.

+Before we move past inheritance, take a moment to see how we would create an additional subclass, called Dog.

+class Dog extends Animal {
+  constructor(name) {
+    super(name);
+  }
+}

+This Dog class has access to the same properties, getters, setters, and methods as the Dog class we made without inheritance, and is a quarter the size.

+Now that we’ve abstracted animal daycare features, it’s easy to see how you can extend Animal to support other classes, like Rabbit, Bird or even Snake.
+Instructions

+    Checkpoint 1 Passed

+    1.

+    Use the properties and methods below to help you complete the tasks that follow.
+    Nurse
+        Properties: _name, _remainingVacationDays (set to 20 inside the constructor()), _certifications
+        Methods: .takeVacationDays(), .addCertification()

+    Under the Nurse constructor(), add a getter that returns the value saved to the Nurse instance’s _certifications.

+Checkpoint 2 Passed

+2.

+Add a method called addCertification under the certifications getter.

+The method should accept one input (newCertification).
+Inside the method, use the push method to add the newCertification value to the nurse’s certifications array.
+Checkpoint 3 Passed

+3.

+At the bottom of main.js call the .addCertification() method on nurseOlynyk with a parameter of 'Genetics'.
+Checkpoint 4 Passed

+4.

+Log the value saved to the certifications property of nurseOlynyk.

+Classes
+Static Methods
+8 min

+Sometimes you will want a class to have methods that aren’t available in individual instances, but that you can call directly from the class.

+Take the Date class, for example — you can both create Date instances to represent whatever date you want, and call static methods, like Date.now() which returns the current date, directly from the class.
+The .now() method is static, so you can call it directly from the class, but not from an instance of the class.

+Let’s see how to use the static keyword to create a static method called generateName method in our Animal class:

+class Animal {
+  constructor(name) {
+    this._name = name;
+    this._behavior = 0;
+  }

+  static generateName() {
+    const names = ['Angel', 'Spike', 'Buffy', 'Willow', 'Tara'];
+    const randomNumber = Math.floor(Math.random()*5);
+    return names[randomNumber];
+  }
+}

+In the example above, we create a static method called .generateName() that returns a random name when it’s called.
+Because of the static keyword, we can only access .generateName() by appending it to the Animal class.

+We call the .generateName() method with the following syntax:

+console.log(Animal.generateName()); // returns a name

+You cannot access the .generateName() method from instances of the Animal class or instances of its subclasses (See below).

+const tyson = new Animal('Tyson');
+tyson.generateName(); // TypeError

+The example above will result in an error, because you cannot call static methods (.generateName()) on an instance (tyson).

+Classes
+Review: Classes
+2 min

+Way to go!
+Let’s review what you learned.

+    Classes are templates for objects.
+    JavaScript calls a constructor method when we create a new instance of a class.
+    Inheritance is when we create a parent class with properties and methods that we can extend to child classes.
+    We use the extends keyword to create a subclass.
+    The super keyword calls the constructor() of a parent class.
+    Static methods are called on the class, but not on instances of the class.

+In completing this lesson, you’ve taken one step closer to writing efficient, production-level JavaScript.
+Good luck as you continue to develop your skills and move into intermediate-level concepts.